cscart/docs/en/user_guide/addons/sms_notifications/set_sms.rst

        * **Product quantity is less than zero**—choose whether or not to receive notifications about out-of-stock products.

-       * **Only send when order total amount is more than**—select the minimum order subtotal; you won't be notified via SMS about orders with lower subtotal
+       * **Only send when order total amount is more than**—select the minimum order subtotal; you won't be notified via SMS about orders with lower subtotal.

-       * **Only send for these shipping methods**–select the shipping methods that must be used in an order; if an order uses other shipping methods, you won't be notified about that order via SMS.
+       * **Only send for these shipping methods**—select the shipping methods that must be used in an order; if an order uses other shipping methods, you won't be notified about that order via SMS.

      * SMS content